Canicross is a great sport for runners. It is an extension of trail running for many people and has the benefit of including your dog, or dogs.

 To ensure the harness fits comfortably, you should be able to fit two fingers around the neck, chest and waist.
-The wrong harness is one that restricts your dog’s breathing, or presses on the chest or digs into the rob cage.
+The wrong harness is one that restricts your dog’s breathing, or presses on the chest or digs into the rib cage.

 Once you have the right harness, the next step is to buy a canicross belt for you.
-A strong secure waist or hip belt allows you to run hands-free and also takes the pull of the dog.
-It should fit neatly round your waist and have room to expand if you need to wear more layers.
+A strong and secure waist or hip belt allows you to run hands-free and also takes the pull of the dog.
+It should fit neatly round your waist and have room to expand if you need to wear more clothing layers.